-Flag name Value Meaning ReplaceRows 0x01 If this flag is set, the server MUST replace all existing entries except the anonymous user and the default user entries in the current permissions list with the ones contained in the PermissionsData field.
-(In this case, each PermissionData structure in the PermissionsData field MUST have the AddRow flag set.)
-If this flag is not set, the server MUST add, update, or delete entries in the current permissions list according to the changes specified in the PermissionsData field.
-The client SHOULD<1> set this flag when copying the access control list (ACL) from the Calendar folder to the Freebusy Data folder.
-IncludeFreeBusy 0x02 If this flag is set, the server MUST acknowledge the FreeBusySimple and FreeBusyDetailed flags of the PidTagMemberRights property when modifying the folder permissions.
-If this flag is not set, the server MUST ignore those flags.
-The client SHOULD set this flag if the server version is greater than or equal to 8.0.360.0, as specified in [MS-OXCRPC], and the folder is the Calendar folder.
-The client MUST NOT set this flag in any other circumstances.
+Flag name Value Meaning ReplaceRows If this flag is set, the server MUST replace all existing entrie the default user entry in the current permissions list with the contained in the PermissionsData field.
+(In this case, each PermissionData structure in the PermissionsData field M have the AddRow flag set.)
+If this flag is not set, the serve add, update, or delete entries in the current permissions list according to the changes specified in the PermissionsData .
+The client SHOULD<1> set this flag when copying the accecontrol list (ACL) from the Calendar folder to the Freebusy folder.
+IncludeFreeBusy If this flag is set, the server MUST apply the settings of the FreeBusySimple and FreeBusyDetailed flags of the PidTagMemberRights property when modifying the permiss the Calendar folder.
+This flag MUST be set if the client sets eit the FreeBusySimple flag or the FreeBusyDetailed flag.
+The client MUST NOT set this flag if the server version is less 8.0.360.0, as specified in [MS-OXCRPC], or the folder is not t Calendar folder.